buddhafinger/zyn-rp4-35lcd/README.md

 diskutil eraseDisk ExFAT Zynthian /dev/disk2
 ```

+4. Unmount the disk in order to write the new filesys

-4. Then we write the unzipped image to the raw device.
+6. Then we write the unzipped image to the raw device.
 NOTE: We have changed from using /dev/disk2 to /dev/rdisk2
 ```